 Amanda Foley, Veterinary Assistant

-Amanda is the newest member of the Animal Imaging team, joining us in 2017.
+Amanda joined us in 2017.
 She is originally from Washington State and moved to Texas with her fiancé, who is attending Parker Chiropractic School.
-Her biggest passion is for horses.
-She likes to compete at rodeos and barrel races and would love to own her own equine rehabilitation facility in the future.
-Amanda has 5 horses, a mini donkey, and 4 dogs.
-Since Amanda has worked with horses most of her life, she is a major asset to AI.
+Amanda has an Associates degree in science.
+She is also a licensed master aesthetician as well as being a licensed massage therapist.
+With horses being her most important passion, she likes to compete at rodeos and barrel races and would love to own her own equine rehabilitation facility in the future.
+Amanda has 5 horses, a mini donkey, and 5 dogs.
+Since Amanda has worked with horses most of her life, she is a major asset to our AI team.

 Taylor Dingman, Veterinary Assistant